Richard H. Bayard: Early life

-Professional and political career

 Bayard graduated from Princeton College in 1814, studied law, and was admitted to the bar in 1818.
 His practice was in Wilmington, where he became the first mayor of the newly incorporated city in 1832.

+Career

 In 1836, Bayard was elected as an Anti-Jacksonian to the United States Senate, to fill the vacancy caused by the resignation of U.S. Senator Arnold Naudain.
-He served from June 17, 1836 to September 19, 1839, when he resigned to become Chief Justice of the Delaware Supreme Court.
+He served from June 17, 1836, to September 19, 1839, when he resigned to become Chief Justice of the Delaware Supreme Court.
 He served in that capacity for two years, from 1839 to 1841, when he resigned, being once again elected to the United States Senate, this time as a Whig.

 The position had been vacant since his own resignation in 1839.
-This time, he served from January 12, 1841 until March 3, 1845.
+This time, he served from January 12, 1841, until March 3, 1845.
 While in the United States Senate, he was chairman of the Committee on Private Land Claims in the 27th Congress, a member of the Committee on District of Columbia in the 27th Congress, and a member of the Committee on Naval Affairs in the 27th Congress and 28th Congress.

-He did not seek reelection in 1844, but later served as chargé d'affaires to Belgium from 1850 to 1853.
+He did not seek reelection in 1844.
+He was appointed by President Millard Fillmore to serve as chargé d'affaires to Belgium from 1850 to 1853.

+Personal life

+In 1820, Bayard was married to Mary Sophia Carroll (1804–1886) by the Rt.
+Rev. Henry Conwell, the Roman Catholic Bishop of Philadelphia.
+She was the daughter of Charles Carroll of Homewood, the only surviving son of U.S. Senator Charles Carroll, a signer of the United States Declaration of Independence, and Harriett (née Chew) Carroll, daughter of Judge Benjamin Chew.
+Together, they were the parents of seven children, including: